ebolotin6/Twitter_Sentiment_Analyzer/README.md

 ### Important notes before using:

 1. Install any missing packages and be patient when they load.
 	- TwitterProgram.py is an entire statistics experiment built into a relatively simple program.
-In 5 methods, data is collected, cleaned, and analyzed for sentiment.
+In 4 methods, data is collected, cleaned, and analyzed for sentiment.
 2. Make sure your Twitter credentials are valid.
 See instructions.
-3. This program is designed to run efficiently and to handle Twitter rate limiting without interruption.
+3. This program is designed to handle Twitter rate limiting without interruption.
 However, do not abuse Twitter's API request/access policy, as they will ban you.
-4. Use this program responsibly.

 Copyright 2018, All Rights Reserved.